johnynfulleffect/OpenCore/README.md

 # Key Updates

-The ROG BIOS has no option for the above 4G decoding so I had to disable `IncreasePciBarSize` in the Kernal : Quirks and also add `npci=0x2000` to NVRAM : Add : boot-args.
+- The ROG BIOS has no option for the above 4G decoding so I had to disable `IncreasePciBarSize` in the Kernal : Quirks
+- Add `npci=0x2000` to NVRAM : Add : boot-args.
+- Add `alcid: 7` to NVRAM : Add : boot-args.

 Followed the recommended BIOS settings as well as added the HPET ACPI and patches.